GabsPalomo/Lagomorphs-coyotes-Kansas/README.md

 1.  `big_pred_model.R`

-This script contains the multi-species model made by Mason Fidino.
+This script contains the multi-species model made by Mason Fidino and Gabriela Palomo.

 2.  `01_data_org.R`